GeographicaGS/Docker-Java_Virtual_Machine/README.md

 Tags
 ----
-Different versions may be available in the future.
-By now:
+Due to GitHub's limit to upload files of more than 100 MB, some files can't be added to the repository.
+They must be added manually to the __package__ folder to build some tags:

-- __server_jre_7u75_x64:__ Oracle Java Virtual Machine Server JRE 1.7.0-75.
+- __server_jre_7u75_x64:__ Oracle Java Virtual Machine Server JRE 1.7.0-75;

+- __jdk_7u75_x64:__ Oracle Java Virtual Machine JDK 1.7.0-75.
+The following files are needed to build:

+  - __jdk-7u75-linux-x64.tar.gz.__

 Guidelines for Creating New Docker Tags in this Repository
 ----------------------------------------------------------